top of page

 Meet the team

-Our team is made up of two professors in the Faculty of Health Sciences at the University of Ottawa, undergraduate and graduate students, and postdoctoral fellows.
+Our team is made up of three professors in the Faculty of Health Sciences at the University of Ottawa, undergraduate and graduate students.

 Professeurs